Aphrontos/Complicate-Rock-Paper-Scissors/README.md

 Then this decribes a directed graph.
 Specifically the SWC for the respective variant code.

+From this paper: https://chamberland.math.grinnell.edu/papers/rps.pdf, when the number of weapons is at least 7, not all variants can be generated using the above method.
+The method can only generate the variants that are isomorphic to the trivial automorphism.

 # Patch Notes
 ## 1.0
 * Initial Commit